 For more information on the Trek Curriculum Reform, click HERE:

-MSTP Students entering the University of Colorado School of Medicine’s Trek Curriculum, beginning in the fall of 2021, will be part of an integrated curriculum between the medical school and the graduate school over the first three years of their MD-PhD training.
+Beginning in the fall of 2021, any MSTP student entering the University of Colorado School of Medicine’s Trek Curriculum will be part of an integrated curriculum between the medical school and the graduate school over the first three years of their MD-PhD training.

 Medical School Year 1 –Includes didactic medical school courses over 3 semesters, while also taking MSTP-specific courses (MSTP Seminar and MSTP Molecules to Medicine)with their class peers.
 At the end of the first year, MSTPs will spend their summer in a lab rotation.
 Students will be advised by the MSTP Director and Pre-Clinical Associate Director to help choose a MSTP faculty lab to rotate in.
 Students will be able to rotate in a lab on any campus – Anschutz, Boulder, or National Jewish.

 Medical School Year 2 – Students enter the Longitudinal Integrated Curriculum (LIC Clerkships) for their clinical rotations.
 Students are placed at a hospital in the Denver area through a lottery conducted with the SOM Office of Student Life.
 Students will follow longitudinal structured clinical blocks.
 Unlike traditional clerkship blocks that do only surgery for 1 month and then move onto another clerkship, students in the LIC will have their surgery clerkship spread over half a year.
 This format will allow students to follow the patient through their clinical course, providing important information to each clinical team about the patient’s experience.